CooperCoolrea/FancyBucket3000/README.md

 **Automatic Ball Valve**
-1. To test the automatic valve opening, we merely had to run our code and click the button on our GUI that was labeled “___________.”
+1. To test the automatic valve opening, we merely had to run our code and click the button on our GUI that was labeled “Open Valve.”
 If the valve opened, we considered that to be a successful trial.
-2. Then, to test the closing function, we clicked the button on our GUI that was labeled “______.”
+2. Then, to test the closing function, we clicked the button on our GUI that was labeled “Close Valve.”
 If the valve closed, that was a successful trial.
 3. Finally, the valve needed to close automatically when it was empty.
 To test this, we would allow the bucket to release all of its contents, then we would observe the behavior of the ball valve.
 If it closed after releasing all the water, we considered that a successful trial.

 ## Design Decision Discussion
-Could competent engineer build on top of your design with modifications to provide different capabilities?
-Design decisions are described completely.
-This is an excellent reference design for this type of system

 One of the first design decisions we made was to put a lid on our bucket with a large hole cutout with a mesh covering.
 This prevents leaves from getting in the bucket and allows water to enter.
 The border of the cutout is where the ultrasonic sensor rests.
 This prevents it from being rained on from above; however, the sensor would still be at risk of water damage if the bucket overfills.
 There is definitely room to improve this design.
 For example, someone could add a cover that automatically closes the bucket when it gets full.
 This would eliminate any risk of water damage.
 We would have probably included this in our design if we were not limited on time.

 Another design decision we made was to use a ball valve as the connection between the water storage and water distribution.
 We mainly decided to use a ball valve because we were afraid that a solenoid valve would be unable to open with the amount of pressure at the bottom of our bucket.
 We also considered rigging up an automatic opening with a servo or stepper motor; however, we decided that neither motor would have the power to open against the pressure of the water.
 The ball valve we used was also fairly simple to implement __________.